HealthCareApps/Group-2-Healthy-Sleep-and-Sleep-Hygiene/Project3Assignment/ReadMe.txt

 onto the virtual emulator.
 Hence, when you try and run the app and click the button to the launch the third party app, it will crash.

----We don't have the app Sense downloaded on any of the Nexus tablets because the sense app was only compatible with the samsung tablets.We use a samsung tablet provided by one of the group members to troubleshoot.
+---We don't have the "Sense" app downloaded on any of the Nexus tablets because the sense app was only compatible with the samsung tablets.We use a samsung tablet provided by one of the group members to troubleshoot.